slak44/ckompiler/ListOfBehaviours.md

   an error diagnostic, and the entire expression has value `0`
 - (6.3.2.1.0.3) Lvalue conversion on an array object with `register` storage class is ignored, address is taken
+- (J.2/6.2.4) The value of objects with automatic storage duration when used while it is indeterminate is the value in the first register of the correct type (for example, on X64 that means `rax` for ints and `xmm0` for floats)

 # List of Unspecified Behaviours